carpentries-incubator/tei-xml/_episodes/01-introduction.md

 - "How is TEI constructed?"
 - "How is TEI used?"
 objectives:
-- "Understand the key features of a simple TEI record"
+- "Understand the key features of a simple TEI record."
-- "Explain the ways in which TEI can be used to describe special collections material"
+- "Explain the ways in which TEI can be used to describe special collections material."
-- "Explain some of the key jargon used in TEI cataloguing"
+- "Explain some of the key jargon used in TEI cataloguing."
-- "Complete a simple TEI template"
+- "Complete a simple TEI template."
-- "Find information about cataloguing in TEI"
+- "Find information about cataloguing in TEI."
 keypoints:
-- "TEI is a markup language with a set of guidelines for describing and structuring information"
+- "TEI is a markup language with a set of guidelines for describing and structuring information."
-- "It is used for describing the content and structure of objects in a machine-readable and human-readable way"
+- "It is used for describing the content and structure of objects in a machine-readable and human-readable way."
-- "It is used for metadata, transcription, detailed descriptions and linking"
+- "It is used for metadata, transcription, detailed descriptions and linking."

 ---